MAX ICT Course

 This syllabus is examined in the June and November examination series.
 This syllabus is available to private candidates.

-MAX ICT [Information and Communication Technology] Course and Cambridge IGCSE Information and Communication Technology aims to develop:
+Cambridge IGCSE Information and Communication Technology aims to develop:

 - knowledge of ICT including new and emerging technologies